Neuroscience (Integrated Program)

 About the Integrated Program in Neuroscience

 Montreal is home to the largest concentration of neuroscientists in North America.
 Neuroscience research at McGill University is internationally renowned, and its Integrated Program in Neuroscience (IPN) provides graduate training in this outstanding research environment.
-With approximately 340 M.Sc. and Ph.D. students and more than 230 supervisors, the IPN is the largest graduate program in the Faculty of Medicine and one of the largest neuroscience graduate programs in North America.
+With approximately 500 M.Sc. and Ph.D. students and more than 230 supervisors, the IPN is the largest interfaculty graduate program and one of the largest neuroscience graduate programs in North America.

-A prospective graduate student may identify a supervisor from one of several research streams, spanning the full spectrum of neuroscience research.
+A prospective graduate student must identify a supervisor, selecting from one of several research streams which span the full spectrum of neuroscience research.
 A student with a bachelor's degree may apply to the M.Sc. program; it is common to transfer to the Ph.D. program if suitable progress is made.
 Students with M.Sc. degrees may apply directly to the Ph.D. program.
 IPN also offers a Ph.D.
 Rotation program each September.

 - Students must select an Advisory Committee, in conjunction with their thesis supervisor.
 This committee will consist of the thesis supervisor and two (maximum three) other individuals who will participate in discussions with students about their research program.

 - Students are required to submit a written thesis proposal (18 months after the start of the program for M.Sc. students, and at least one month prior to the candidacy exam for Ph.D. students).
 This document must state the research question, present the hypothesis being tested, review the relevant literature, summarize the methodology used, and present the research data to date.
 This proposal will then be orally presented to the student's Advisory Committee members, who will review the written proposal and communicate their recommendations to the student.